 Same Day Surgery

 The night before your surgery/procedure, please be sure to follow any pre-surgical instructions.
-You will be notified usually a day or two before surgery/procedure of the scheduled time to report to the hospital.
+You will be notified usually a day or two before the surgery/procedure of the scheduled time to report to the hospital.

 - Eating and Drinking – Nothing to eat or drink after midnight the day before your surgery or as specified by your physician.
 Please remember not to swallow water when brushing teeth.
 Do not chew gum or use mints as this activates your gastric juices causing a risk for nausea/vomiting during and after sedation.